zepinglee/citeproc-lua/test/NOTES.md

   characters appropriate to a roman numeral."
 This won't catch 4a-5a or IIa-VIb.

+### position_IbidWithLocator

+Why is "ibid" converted to title case?

 ### variables_TitleShortOnShortTitleNoTitleCondition

 This test is contrary to the spec.
 The whole group should